rastersoft/autovala/README.md

 the user can just fix them in an easy way, and generate the final CMakeLists files?

 This is what Autovala does.
-This process is done in two steps:
+This process is done in three steps:

   * First, Autovala checks all the folders and files, and writes a project file with the type of each file
-  * Also peek the source files to determine which Vala packages they need, and generate automagically that list
+  * Also peeks the source files to determine which Vala packages they need, and generate automagically that list
   * After that (and after allowing the user to check, if (s)he wishes, the project file), it uses that project file to generate the needed CMakeLists